MiguelGaspar01/Thesis-Space/README.txt

-This is a preview of the future of my thesis

-Trying git fetch
+This repository is being used for the development of a thesis accross multiple devices, taking advantage of the cloud and version control to ensure consistency accross devices